EncafeinadosCompany/showcase-coffee-api/README.md

 # Showcase Coffee API

-A REST API built with Node.js, Express, and PostgreSQL, featuring JWT authentication, cloud image management, and comprehensive documentation.
+The Showcase Coffee API is a robust and scalable solution designed for the comprehensive management of a café.
+Built with modern technologies such as Node.js, Express, and PostgreSQL, this API provides a complete suite of tools to manage purchases, sales, inventory, and more, streamlining operational processes and enhancing business efficiency.

 ## 🚀 Key Features